au-ts/libmicrokitco/README.md

 ## Usage
 ### Prerequisite
-You have two choices of toolchain: LLVM or your own compiler triple.
+You have two choices of toolchain: LLVM clang or gcc.

-For LLVM, you need the LLVM toolchain installed and on your machine's `$PATH`:
+For LLVM clang, you need the LLVM toolchain installed and on your machine's `$PATH`:
 - `clang`,
 - `ld.lld`, and
 - `llvm-objcopy`.